-We all know there are a million excuses not to make it to the gym and squeeze in a workout, let's get rid of one of those excuses and create a backup plan for the days those excuses to leave the house are legitimate.
+We all know there are a million excuses not to make it to the gym and squeeze in a workout; let's get rid of one and create a backup plan for the days those excuses to leave the house are legitimate.
 You most likely won't need more than one parking space if you plan well.
 If you're looking to create a more complete setup, you'll definitely want to dedicate a bit more space.

 01 of 05

 Living in the Cincinnati area means we deal with some drastic temperature changes.
-Sometimes we'll see the temperatures change 40 degrees in one day, so insulating a space we're going to spend any time in is a must.
+Sometimes, we'll see the temperatures change 40 F in one day, so insulating a space we're going to spend any time in is a must.
 Not only will it help keep the climate in your garage and house more stable, it'll also help reduce the noise for your neighbors and family if you like to crank the stereo.

 02 of 05

 Heating & Cooling

 Heating & cooling your garage is definitely a luxury, but if you can squeeze it into your budget, it will be a luxury you won't regret splurging on.
 We've come across ductless units (sometimes referred to as mini-split systems), which are nice since they're not running on your house's heating/cooling unit and can be used only when you need them.

 03 of 05